GENERAL INFORMATION LETTER –

 Please administer Vitamins at home.

-All medication to the office please – never leave medication in your child’s bag.
+Medication will not be administered at school except where it is necessary for chronic conditions like asthma, etc. All medications must be handed in at the office please – never leave medication in your child’s bag.
 We will only administer medicine if you have given us written instructions.
 It is your responsibility to ensure that medication does not stay behind at school.

 (The medicine administration forms are available in the office)

-Our school day starts at 7:50.
+Our official school day starts at 8:00.
 Please be on time.

-Therefore, we request that you do not disrupt the sing-a-long session, Bible story time, or lessons in the mornings.
+Therefore, we request that you do not disrupt the praise and worship songs, Bible story time, or lessons in the mornings.
 These young learners are easily distracted, and it takes time to settle them again.

 Martie or Rika will gladly convey any messages you may have for your child’s teacher.